The Betsy Hotel

 And, back when the Betsy opened up, the military saw two other reasons why Miami – mostly – was Da Bomb’ for storing their soldiers.
 You can ship large scores and regiments from various points in the States thanks to Florida’s booming rails system.
 Train folks in New York, drop-kick them on a train, push them into a ship; rinse and repeat.

-The big wigs went into a meeting with the POTUS, gave him the pitch and then dropped the mic’ when they got a round of applous efor their efforts.
+The big wigs went into a meeting with the POTUS, gave him the pitch, and then dropped the mic’ when they got a round of applause for their efforts.

 Alcohol, happening nightspots, ragtime joints, tequila and cigar swinging señoritas from the south, and XOs that were a bit wet behind the ears following their superior’s orders of: “let them blow off some steam.”

-In a week, South Beach became Las Vegas but with rowdy soldiers – most going to the Western Front, without having first wet their little sergeant – flooding the streets.
+In a week, South Beach became Las Vegas but with rowdy soldiers – most going to the Western Front – flooding the streets.
 Pandemonium times a hundred.